 Subtle cues such as body language, facial expressions and the tone of voice that someone uses can help us to understand the meaning of what someone says in any situation.
 These elements of communication are lost with words alone.
 Therefore some argue that online counselling by webcam might be more helpful for both therapists and clients to understand each other.

 Non-verbal communication can also help therapists to listen more deeply to their patients, helping them to gain further insight into how their patients are feeling and in turn to understand how best to work with them.
-However, there are ample research studies which find that online counselling is as effective as in-person counselling.
+However, there are ample research studies that find online counselling is as effective as in-person counselling.

 Depending on the online counselling service used, confidentiality could be jeopardised by security breaches.
 Most applications, such as Skype, strive to protect confidentiality but it is always important to update the app or software you use for webcam therapy to the latest version in order to prevent the risk of security issues.